Supply Chain Transparency

 Supplier Code of Conduct

-Our Supplier Code of Conduct captures the spirit of Mars’ business practices and sets globally-aligned standards and guidelines for our direct suppliers in each of the following areas:
+Our Supplier Code of Conduct captures the spirit of Mars’ business practices and sets globally-aligned standards and guidelines for our first-tier suppliers in each of the following areas:

 Forced labor, including slavery and human trafficking

 Compensation and benefits

 Freedom of association and collective bargaining

 All Mars business segments are working with their first-tier suppliers to help them apply our Supplier Code of Conduct, which includes workplace standards and guidelines aligned with International Labour Organization guidelines.
 We expect our suppliers to comply with these standards and encourage suppliers to exceed them.
 We expect each supplier to sign our Supplier Code of Conduct to affirm its commitment to comply with it or demonstrate that its existing policies are sufficient.

 We recognize that many issues arise in further tiers of extended supply chains where many more suppliers are involved.
 That’s why it’s essential that our direct suppliers recognize the role they have to play in promoting responsible sourcing practices with their own suppliers.
 Suppliers can advance their own responsible sourcing policies and practices through their supply chains, investing in compliance monitoring and providing transparent and confidential means for workers to raise grievances.
 In the Mars Supplier Code of Conduct, we encourage suppliers to implement confidential and anonymous means for employees to raise grievances.

 When selecting new suppliers, we incorporate responsible sourcing criteria at every stage of the process, from analyzing the location of the supplier and associated risks to inclusion of responsible sourcing metrics in commodity scorecards.
 These scorecards provide an upfront, strategic evaluation of the sourcing landscape for key commodities.
 They are increasingly used to build responsible sourcing factors into the decision-making process, before individual suppliers are even considered.